Best drum thrones 2024: top stools for comfort behind the kit

-The best drum thrones can make a real difference to a drummer’s performance, whether that’s in the studio or on stage.
-By providing superior comfort and stability, good-quality thrones can help you to play better for longer, and, if set up correctly, can even prevent you from developing long-term health problems.
+The right drum throne will make a real difference to a drummer’s performance, whether that’s in the studio, in the rehearsal room or on stage.
+By providing superior comfort and stability, the best drum thrones can help you to play better for longer, and, if set up correctly, can even prevent you from developing long-term health problems.

-We've included some expert buying advice at the bottom of this guide.
-If you'd like to have a read, click the 'buying advice' button above.
-If you're just here for the products, then keep scrolling.
+We've included some FAQs at the bottom of this guide.
+If you're just here to see our top products, then keep scrolling.

-Gigging drummers who use monitoring, and stay-at-home electronic players, might want to look at the Porter & Davies BC-X for its unique tactile features.
-The Ahead Spinal-G is a great choice for anyone who experiences lower back pain.
-DW’s 5100 is one of the best utilitarian thrones you can buy right now, while the Tama 1st Chair Ergo-Rider Hydraulix Cloth Top gets our vote for features and comfort.
+Gigging drummers who use monitoring, and stay-at-home electronic drum set players, might want to look at the Porter & Davies BC-X for its unique tactile features.
+The Ahead Spinal-G is a great choice for anyone who experiences lower back pain, while Drum Workshop’s 5100 is one of the best utilitarian thrones you can buy right now.

 Specifications